Many students ask us, “Is A GED Bad?” Well, the GED diploma is not bad at all.

 For GED holders counts, just like for high school graduates, that many colleges require applicants to submit results from a college entrance test such as the ACT or SAT.
 If they attain “GED College Ready” scores, however, this requirement may be waived, and the number of colleges and universities that accept GED College-Ready scores is expanding rapidly.

 Usually, colleges are also looking for well-rounded applications that include good GPAs.
-Check here -> to learn more about how you can convert GED scores to GPA.
+You can learn more about how to convert GED scores to GPA here.

 GED Scores